Osval-1/familytree/README.md

 # A Genealogy Recording Application

-An App meant to record and safely store genealogy data
+An App Used to record, safely store genealogy data and visually display genealogy

 # How To Run